adodavis/boxing-judge/README.md

 This tool is designed for boxing enthusiasts, analysts, and aspiring judges who want to score and archive fights with ease.

 👉 Score and record fights [here](https://adodavis.github.io/boxing-judge/)

+#
+This project is proprietary and not open for redistribution or reuse without explicit permission.